csrlab-fudan/GCM/README.md

   - Output: [a, b] is a quaternary GCM pair.

 ## test
-To generate a quaternary GCM pair of size 9 x 10
+To generate a quaternary GCM pair of size 9 x 10, the sum of whose auto-correlation functions is a 2-D delta-function:

   ![example](./gcm_9_10.svg)